clive-jpg/officetime-slack-bot/README.md

 # OfficeTime Slack Bot 🕒

-**OfficeTime** is a lightweight Slack bot that responds to the `/officetime` command by showing current local times across key office locations to the user silently.
-Requires no external API calls, making commands efficient.
+***OfficeTime*** is a lightweight Slack bot that responds to the slack /officetime command by showing current local times across key office locations.

-It uses Python, Slack Bolt, and emoji-based city icons.
-Currently, Websocket (persistent) based slack app is supported.
-(TBA)
+This was my first project—built to explore Python, get comfortable with GitHub, and try out AWS services like Lambda and EC2, along with the Slack API.
+It doesn’t use any external web APIs—just Python timezone modules.

+Both Socket Mode and AWS Lambda versions are included—check the files to see what’s needed for each.

 ![OfficeTime Bot Screenshot](assets/officetimebot.png)